EricRibeiro/raspberry-docker-compose-collection/qbittorrent/README.md

 This variable determines where the downloads will be stored.
 Before deciding on its value, read TRaSH's [Docker setup guide](https://trash-guides.info/Hardlinks/How-to-setup-for/Docker/) and Servarr's [Docker guide](https://wiki.servarr.com/docker-guide).

+#### DOCKER_SEED_VOLUME

+This variable dictates where torrents with the `seed` category will be stored.
+This is its own variable to allow for different storage locations for seeding torrents.

 ##### External SSD

 I am testing this setup with an external SSD connected to a Raspberry Pi 4 and mounted in the OS.
 The following line in `/etc/fstab` mounts the SSD: `UUID=device_uuid /mount_directory auto nosuid,nodev,nofail,uid=1000,gid=1000 0 0`.
 This line requires the device UUID and user/group IDs, which are explained in more detail below.